 1 kg dinitrogen oxide = 265 kg CO2 eq.

-*Please notice that the original source, IPCC (2013), differentiates "Fossil methane" from methane.
+*Please notice that the original source, IPCC (2013), differentiates "fossil methane" from methane.

 Version 2.0 of the default list of indicators (valid from 2022-03-29)

 AP, accumulated exceedence, EN 15804.
-Version: August 2021.
+Version: February 2023.

 Original references